-A writing workshop lab to be taken concurrently with any Com Skills A course.
+A writing workshop lab to be taken concurrently with Any WCIL I course.
 Provides supplementary instruction and practice in critical reading and analysis and in research, writing, and editing techniques for students needing additional support in these areas of first-year writing courses.
 May be repeated for credit.

-Prerequisite: Concurrent enrollment in any Com Skills A course.
+Prerequisite: Concurrent enrollment in Any WCIL I course.

-Literature and Argument
+WRI 1150 (3) Literature and Argument